opsmill/infrahub/docs/development/backend.md

 Infrahub uses several external services to work:

-* A database such as neo4j or memgraph (faster for local development),
+* A database such as neo4j or memgraph (faster for local development)
-* A Redis cache, and,
+* A Redis in-memory store
-* A RabbitMQ message broker.
+* A RabbitMQ message broker

 To run all these services, we will use Docker, but for local development some ports will need to be bound to local ones.
 To do so, a very basic Docker Compose override file is provided in the `development` directory, but it has a `tmp` extension which makes Compose ignore it by default.
 We will copy this file to a new one without the `tmp` extension.